The Ultimate Guide to Buying or Selling with Real Estate Agents in San Diego

 Having a savvy real estate agent on your team means that you will reap the benefits of this facet of the inspection process, among other aspects.
 This is an important benefit to using a real estate agent as an inspection will give you a much more accurate picture of the home’s condition sans your rose-colored glasses view.

 Let’s say that property in your dream San Diego County neighborhood may look perfect on the outside, but an inspection finds issues with the foundation.
 If you don’t have an inspector you can rely on, you could end up with thousands of dollars of work to be done.
-On the other hand, if any issues crop up during the inspection, your agent can work with the seller’s agent to negotiate repairs into your real estate transaction or recommend you find a different property if the seller is unwilling to compromise or find a reasonable solution.
-With Team Steele, negotiations are our specialty – on the buying side we have negotiated thousands of dollars worth of repairs or helped our clients to avoid costly money pits.
-On the listing side, we’ve helped many of our sellers to achieve record setting sales for their area while mitigating their risks and additional investment needed in the home.
+On the other hand, if any issues crop up during the inspection, your agent can work with the seller’s agent to negotiate repairs or credits into your real estate transaction or recommend you find a different property if the repairs are too daunting or the seller is unreasonable.

 Homeowner’s Insurance 101